 How did you find your way to Harris Williams?

-How would you describe your professional growth since joining the firm?
+How have you grown professionally since joining the firm?

-Have you had opportunities to contribute to the firm outside of deal execution?
+How have you contributed to the firm outside of deal work?